 You mentioned Postgres for self-hosted instances?

-Because Cassandra behaves like a key-key-value (KKV) store (partition key + clustering key, where the clustering key identifies a specific row within a partition), I already had to design my tables and queries so that every lookup requires knowing the full key, or at least a sufficiently specific leading part of it for SELECT queries.
+Because Cassandra behaves like a key-key-value (KKV) store (partition key + clustering key, where the clustering key identifies a specific row within a partition), I already had to design my tables and queries so that every lookup requires the full key, or at least a sufficiently specific leading part of it for SELECT queries.

 Fluxer's frontend (have mercy!)